-English Composition (based on placement)

-First-Year Seminar

-MUT 1131

-MUT 1132

-MUS 1141 Piano Lab I (as needed for proficiency)

-MUS 1142 Piano Lab II (as needed for proficiency)

-MUT 1102 Aural Training I (as needed for proficiency)

-MUT 1103 Aural Training II (as needed for proficiency)

-Applied Music lessons

-Performance Ensemble

-One Basic Liberal Arts requirement

-Physical Education

-Contact: Dr. Boudreaux, Music

-MUSIC - THEORY AND COMPOSITION (56 HRS PLUS COURSES NEEDED TO PASS PROFICIENCY REQUIREMENTS)

-Required Courses:

-MUT 1131 Music Theory I

-MUT 1132 Music Theory II

-MUT 2201 Advanced Music Theory I

-MUT 2202 Advanced Music Theory II

-MUL 2203 Music of the Western World I and MUL 2204 Music of the Western World II

-or MUL 2231 Heritage of African-

-American Music I and MUL 2232 Heritage of African-American Music II

-MUT 3309 Counterpoint

-MUT 3310 Form & Analysis

-MUS 1201 Piano Proficiency Exam

-In addition to the theory requirements, basic musicianship skills (MUS 1204) must be satisfied prior to taking Music courses at the 3000 level or higher.

-2100141

-One 2000+ level elective in Music History Four hours of Independent Studies in composition and/or arranging

-In order to better ensure success, students are strongly encouraged to begin their formal study of composing and/or arranging in the first semester of their junior year.
+English Composition (based on placement) First-Year Seminar MUT 1131 MUT 1132 MUS 1141 Piano Lab I (as needed for proficiency) MUS 1142 Piano Lab II (as needed for proficiency) MUT 1102 Aural Training I (as needed for proficiency) MUT 1103 Aural Training II (as needed for proficiency) Applied Music lessons Performance Ensemble One Basic Liberal Arts Requirement Physical Education Contact: Dr. Boudreaux, Music MUSIC - THEORY AND COMPOSITION (56 HRS.
+PLUS COURSES NEEDED TO PASS PROFICIENCY REQUIREMENTS) Required Courses: MUT 1131 Music Theory I MUT 1132 Music Theory II MUT 2201 Advanced Music Theory I MUT 2202 Advanced Music Theory II MUL 2203 Music of the Western World I and MUL 2204 Music of the Western World II or MUL 2231 Heritage of African-American Music I and MUL 2232 Heritage of African-American Music II MUT 3309 Counterpoint MUT 3310 Form & Analysis MUS 1201 Piano Proficiency Exam In addition to the theory requirements, basic musicianship skills (MUS 1204) must be satisfied prior to taking Music courses at the 3000 level or higher.
+One 2000-level+ elective in Music History Four hours of Independent Studies in composition and/or arranging In order to better ensure success, students are strongly encouraged to begin their formal study of composing and/or arranging in the first semester of their junior year.
 Students are encouraged to begin experimenting in this field as early as possible.

-Eight hours of aural skills (as needed for proficiency)

-Six hours of piano (as needed for proficiency) Eight hours of applied music lessons, one major instrument preferred

-Participation in a Department musical performance group each semester in residence.

-Attendance at a minimum of five (5) departmentally sponsored concerts or recitals per semester.

-MUS 4205 Capstone - One public recital

-A major composition or research project will be required.
-This project may be associated with the recital or one of the music theory courses.

-Six of the eight credits in applied music lessons must be on the student's major instrument or voice.
+Eight hours of aural skills (as needed for proficiency) Six hours of piano (as needed for proficiency) Eight hours of applied music lessons, one major instrument preferred Participation in a Department musical performance group each semester in residence Attendance at a minimum of five (5) departmentally sponsored concerts or recitals per semester MUS 4205 Capstone - One public recital A major composition or research project will be required.
+This project may be associated with the recital or one of the music theory Six of the eight credits in applied music lessons must be on the student's major instrument or voice.
 The three semesters prior to and including the semester of the senior recital must include applied study on the major instrument (the instrument of the recital).
-Transfer students must complete four credits in their program on their major instrument and perform their senior recital at the College.
-Music majors should be aware that a minimum of 76 hours of nonmusic courses are required for graduation.

-Suggested First-Year Schedule: See Basic Major

-Contact: Dr. Caldwell, Music

-MUSIC - MUSIC HISTORY (56 HRS

-PLUS COURSES NEEDED TO PASS
+Transfer students must complete four of the eight required applied credits in their program on their major instrument and perform their senior recitals at McDaniel College.
+Suggested First-Year Schedule: See Basic Major Contact: Dr. Caldwell, Music MUSIC - MUSIC HISTORY (56 HRS.
+PLUS COURSES NEEDED TO PASS PRO-FICIENCY REQUIREMENTS) Required:

-PROFICIENCY REQUIREMENTS)

-Required: